 Available for free for Whova Customers

 Regardless whether the goal of your event is networking or business, it is worthwhile to try a well-designed gamification at your event.
-There is no additional charge to use the Whova’s Photo Contest and Caption Contest features if you use Whova event app and/or Whova online registration.
-You can also enjoy many useful tools at free of charge, including the self-serve name badge preparation tool, onsite check-in, live polling, live event slideshow, and many more.
-Contact us at email@example.com to get more information or request a price quote.
+There is NO additional charge to use the Whova’s Photo Contest and Caption Contest features if you use Whova event app and/or Whova online registration.
+You can also enjoy many useful tools at free of charge, including the self-serve name badge preparation tool, onsite check-in, live polling, live event slideshow, web agenda builder, and speaker information collector.

 Contact us at firstname.lastname@example.org or request more information.

 - 16 Event Management and Planning Software That Will Save You Time

 - Not a Tech Geek?
 Create and Manage Your Event Agenda on Web and Mobile Without Any Tech Skills